What is Endpoint Security Management & Why is it Important?

 Endpoint security management is a cybersecurity approach that protects devices like laptops, smartphones, and servers from digital threats.

-This article covers what is endpoint security management, why it’s vital, and the essential components you need to know.
+In this article we cover what is endpoint security management, why it’s vital, and the essential components you need to know.

 What is endpoint security management